 Whales, kayaking, and PUFFINS!
-Nova Scotia is a wonderful, wonderful place!
+Nova Scotia is a wonderful place!
 Anyone living here is spoiled for nature and a good life.
 What can make that life even better?
 Emotional support animals!
 You’re in the right place if you want to learn more about getting an emotional support animal in Nova Scotia, Canada.

 It’s hardly surprising that people in Canada want to know more about the laws surrounding ESAs.
 Luckily, we’re here to guide you through the ins and outs of Canadian ESA Laws.